Skip to main content

 • Device location -- use your current device GPS position.

-• Manual entry -- enter a grid square, coordinates, or search for a city.
+• Manual entry -- enter a grid square, coordinates, or search for a place (cities, parks, and landmarks).

 7. Save the contact.
 Tap Save.
 The QSO is written to your local database immediately and syncs to the cloud when connected.